tjmahr/2015_Coartic/README.md

   aggregated eye-tracking data.
     - `data/README` provides a "codebook" for the data in each file.
 * `R` contains scripts that aggregate the eye-tracking data, fit lme4 models, as well as utility functions for formatting tables, numbers and other R objects.
 * `reports` holds RMarkdown files that are used to produce formatted tables, formatted citations, and number-heavy paragraphs which appear in the article.
-* `packrat` helper directory for managing a custom R package library.
+* `plots` contains the figures for the article.
+* `phonetics` houses Praat scripts.
 * `stimuli` contains sounds and images used in the experiment.
+* `extras` are like the "bonus features" from the project.
+* `packrat` is helper directory for managing a custom R package library.

 The shell script `build.sh` runs all the R scripts to aggregate the data, fit the models, and generate HTML output from the RMarkdown files.

 ### Tools

 This repository works best with a current version of RStudio.
-Current (2015) versions of RStudio include pandoc, and it is possible to render RMarkdown files or run the `build.sh` script with a single click.
+Current (2015+) versions of RStudio include pandoc, and it is possible to render RMarkdown files or run the `build.sh` script with a single click.
 Use `New Project > Version Control > Git > ...` to clone this repository as an RStudio project.
 Once it's cloned, the `packrat`